 ‘Oh yes.’
 Sirius’s grin broadened.
 ‘My mother’s portrait went into great depth and detail in explaining it to her before the last meeting of the Order, including a solid ten minutes on how best to ensure she gets swiftly pregnant to ensure there’s an heir for the family.
 I’ve never seen Nym so flustered.
 I would’ve stepped in, but I think it might’ve actually helped her stop thinking about her parents.’

 ‘I think that I’d quite like to meet your mother,’ Fleur said.

 ‘The portrait’s all but indestructible.
-I’ve tried everything short of fiendfyre, and I would’ve tried that if it wouldn’t also destroy the wards on the house and brought the whole place down.’
+I’ve tried everything short of Fiendfyre, and I would’ve tried that if it wouldn’t also destroy the wards on the house and bring the whole place down.’
 A darkness flitted through his eyes.
 ‘But when we no longer need that house, I’m going to raze it to the ground and spit on the ashes.’

 Fleur glanced at the clock, then pressed her lips to Harry’s cheek.
 ‘I must go.
 Be careful with your blood magic, mon Cœur.’
 She flickered away.